Filter Results

 Verified Licensed

-Location Weatherford, Oklahoma Licensed in Oklahoma
+Location Afton, Oklahoma Licensed in Oklahoma

 Oklahoma's CPA market serves a state with strong energy, agriculture, and aerospace industries.
 The Oklahoma Accountancy Board requires 150 semester hours for licensure.
 CPAs must complete 120 hours of continuing professional education every three years, including 6 hours of ethics and minimum technical requirements.